duducp/django-drf/README.md

 <a id="app_versioning"></a>
 ### Application code versioning
-As a good practice it is always good to create a _changelog_ file in each completed task in order to keep a history of the change.
+A good practice it is always good to create a _changelog_ file in each completed task in order to keep a history of the change.
 For that we have some
 commands: